-Wetland restoration ecology research is a current focus at the Arboretum.
-Research Director, Dr. Joy Zedler together with other faculty, numerous graduate and undergraduate students and volunteers work on projects that help answer restoration questions not only at the Arboretum but around the world.
+Faculty, graduate and undergraduate students, volunteers, and staff work on projects that help answer restoration questions not only at the Arboretum but around the world.

 To learn more about research at the Arboretum, explore the related pages from the sidebar.
 Recent Findings highlights key articles and studies.
 Current Research features some of the research happening at the Arboretum as well as some key articles and studies.
 Published research is listed on the Publications page.
 Leaflets summarize findings for a general audience.

 Science Day is an annual event for students to present their research projects.

 See our Research Permits page to learn more about conducting research at the Arboretum.